elenavanengelenmaslova/kotlinconf-kotlin-spring-cloud-function-presentation/slides.md

 <!--
 - 2 mins

+1️⃣ **Clean Architecture**: Business logic depends on interfaces, not cloud code.
+Use architecture such as clean architectures to Separate cloud-specific code from business logic.
+Use DI to inject cloud-specific dependencies — keep the logic clean

- **Let use cases drive abstractions — not cloud features** Don't design for a cloud, design for what your business logic needs.
+2️⃣ **Spring Cloud Function**: Abstractions follow use cases, not platform details.
+Don't design for a cloud, design for what your business logic needs.
 Your interface defines the contract; the cloud just fulfills it

-**Separate cloud-specific code from business logic** Use architecture such as clean architectures to Separate cloud-specific code from business logi.
-Use DI to inject cloud-specific dependencies — keep the logic clean

- **Keep business logic out of the infrastructure layer** The cloud code lives in the integration layer.
-You don't need to worry about other cloud providers — just reference interfaces in your logic
-⃣
-**Use Gradle modules to enforce architectural boundaries** This stops accidental imports and helps you isolate your layers
+3️⃣ **Gradle Modules**: Enforces separation between layers.
+This stops accidental imports and helps you isolate your layers.

+💡 **Kotlin** can target JVM 8+ and **Terraform CDK** shares one language across clouds.
+You can use the latest version of Kotlin independently of which JVM the current cloud provider supports.
+Though we need to use cloud-specific constructs, we can still use the same language.

+Alright — that wraps up my talk.
+If you learned something new, raise your hand.”
+(pause, smile)
+“Amazing!
+Now… could you smile?
+I want to take a selfie to show my 12-year-old that someone actually pays attention when I speak.”

 -->